 -

-Chairmans and Executive Directors Report
+Chairman's and Executive Director's Report

-In May 2025 Alan Grieve CBE, one of Jerwood Foundation’s founders who also chaired the organisation for over 30 years, died aged 97.
+In May 2025 Alan Grieve CBE, one of Jerwood Foundation’s founders who also chaired the organisation for over 30 years, died.
 This marked a particularly poignant moment for all of us at Jerwood, both professionally and personally.
-During Alan’s tenure he initiated and oversaw many significant projects; he was instrumental in the granting of over £113.5 m in capital and project funding as well as securing the future of organisations including the Royal Court Theatre, London and DanceEast, Ipswich.
+During Alan’s tenure he initiated and oversaw many significant projects; he was instrumental in the granting of over £113.5 million in capital and project funding as well as securing the future of organisations including the Royal Court Theatre, London and DanceEast, Ipswich.
 More recently, he oversaw the merger of the two Jerwood charities, reuniting them into a single future-facing foundation, relevant for the 21st century and ensuring maximum impact for beneficiaries.

-Importantly the recipients of the inaugural Jerwood Art Fund Commissions were announced during 2025: Tate Liverpool, in partnership with the International Slavery Museum, received funding to commission Chorus in Rememory of Flight – Liverpool, a groundbreaking multidisciplinary installation by poet, filmmaker and visual artist Julianknxx; and the University of Aberdeen was awarded funding to commission a new tapestry for the Sir Duncan Rice Library in collaboration with Zimbabwean Scottish visual artist Sekai Machache and Dovecot Studios.
+Importantly the recipients of the inaugural Jerwood Art Fund Commissions were announced during 2025: Tate Liverpool, in partnership with the International Slavery Museum, received funding to commission Chorus in Rememory of Flight – Liverpool, a ground-breaking multidisciplinary installation by poet, filmmaker and visual artist Julianknxx; and the University of Aberdeen was awarded funding to commission a new tapestry for the Sir Duncan Rice Library in collaboration with Zimbabwean Scottish visual artist Sekai Machache and Dovecot Studios.

 We were also pleased to announce a grant of £200,000 to the Royal Court Theatre, an organisation to whom Jerwood has been pivotal for over 30 years.
-This newly announced grant will support two integral writer development programmes that sit at the heart of the theatre’s mission; Jerwood New Playwright, which offers production and development opportunities to an early career playwright; and Jerwood Royal Court Commissioning Scheme, a new open-application national fund to encourage ambitious play commissioning.
+This newly announced grant will support two integral writer development programmes that sit at the heart of the theatre’s mission; Jerwood New Playwright, which offers production and development opportunities to an early career playwright; and the Jerwood Royal Court Commissioning Scheme, a new open-application national fund to encourage ambitious play commissioning.

 Rupert Tyler, Chairman and Lara Wardle, Executive Director and Trustee